kishwarshafin/pepper/docs/quickstart/variant_calling_singularity_quickstart.md

 ## Variant calling quickstart (Using singularity)
-Here we show a quickstart for the Oxford Nanopore and PacBio-HiFi variant calling.
+Here we show a quickstart for the Oxford Nanopore and PacBio HiFi variant calling.

 ### Install docker
-Please see our [ONT](../pipeline_singularity/ONT_variant_calling_singularity.md) or [PacBio-HiFi](../pipeline_singularity/HiFi_variant_calling_singularity.md) case-study documentation to see instructions on how to install docker.
+Please see our [ONT](../pipeline_singularity/ONT_variant_calling_singularity.md) or [PacBio HiFi](../pipeline_singularity/HiFi_variant_calling_singularity.md) case-study documentation to see instructions on how to install docker.

 ## Quickstart: Nanopore variant calling
 ```bash